-BCHM 5004 Seminar in Biochemistry

-Students will enroll in the 1-credit departmental seminar class every semester while they are registered in the graduate program.
+BCHM 5004 Seminar in Biochemistry Students will enroll in the 1-credit departmental seminar class (Pass/Fail grade mode) for each of the first four semesters that they are in the graduate program.

-Research and Dissertation (Doctoral students)
+Research and Dissertation (Ph.D. students)

 BCHM 7994 Research and Dissertation